mwyang25/VBData_Gen/README.md

 - `checkxmo.py`: a python script that reads the valence properties from an xmvb output file and organizes them into a csv file.

 `data/`:
-- `res.csv`: a dataset of single-bond valence bond properties of small organic molecules.
+- `res.csv`: a dataset of unique single-bond valence bond properties of small organic molecules.